mspnp/aks-baseline/10-validation.md

    > :bulb: A TLS warning will be present due to using a self-signed certificate.

+## Validate reader access to namespace a0005

+In the [aad step](./03-aad.md) you created an Azure AD security group that maps to the 'Azure Kubernetes Service RBAC Reader' role in Kubernetes.
+You may have assigned this reader role either by using Kubernetes RBAC backed directly by Azure AD or by Azure RBAC mechanism.
+If you want to test this assignment it you may want to create and add a user to that role.
+And you may be able to connect to the cluster by using this user and will be restricted to a readonly view of the a0005 namespace.

 ## Validate Web Application Firewall functionality

 Your workload is placed behind a Web Application Firewall (WAF), which has rules designed to stop intentionally malicious activity.
 You can test this by triggering one of the built-in rules with a request that looks malicious.